 Detecting Unknown Conditions

-Dentists also often detect conditions unknown to the patient.
+Dentists in White Bear Lake also often detect conditions unknown to the patient.
 For instance, while some 16 million people have diabetes, only about half of them have been diagnosed.
 It is often during the course of an oral exam that a dentist may notice a symptom that ultimately leads to a diagnosis.
 So share your complete medical history with your dentist.